 Before we go into the most popular myths about natural wines, let us draw a line what are they.
 Natural wines or those made without added sulphites (or sulfites as some spell it) are produced with minimal intervention in the winery.
-Winemakers who follow this movement do not specifically encourage or discourage natural processes in the winery, so the wines in some way produces by itself, as nature intended.
+Winemakers who follow this sulphite free wine movement do not discourage natural processes in the winery, so the wines in some way produces by itself, as nature intended.

-Organic movement clarifies and regulates what is happening in the vineyard - no artificial chemicals or harmful pesticides.
-Natural winemaking ensures that you are not getting some nasty things which are added in the winery.
+The organic certification and principles clarify and regulate what is happening in the vineyard - no artificial chemicals or harmful pesticides.
+Natural winemaking ensures that you are not getting some nasty things which could added in the winery.
+So in the last stage of getting your product done they won't add color adjustments, flavorings or sulphites.
 Hope it makes sense!

 Wine that was produced naturally will still contain some animal levels of sulphites, usually below 20 mg/l.
-Law insists that winemakers should put ‘contains sulphites’ on the label regardless if they are naturally occurring or added if the levels are above 10 mg/l.
-This creates some confusion as plenty of natural wines fall into a bracket of 10-20mg/l, so you see this note on the label, however sulphites are naturally occurring and harmless.
+The law insists that winemakers should put ‘contains sulphites’ on the label regardless if they are naturally occurring or added if the levels are above 10 mg/l.
+This creates some confusion as the majority of natural wines fall into a bracket of 10-20mg/l, so you see this note on the label, however sulphites are naturally occurring and harmless.
 So just you know, extreme cases when people are very sensitive to sulphites occur when the concentration exceeds 45 mg/l.
-Organic wines are already made with much lower quantities - less than 100 mg/l, but if you are sensitive, you need to shop for natural wines with no added sulphites (marked on our site as sulphite free wines)
+Organic wines are already made with much lower quantities - less than 100 mg/l, but if you are sensitive, you need to shop for natural wines with no added sulphites (marked on our site as sulphite free wines).
+This is a reason we at Organic Wine Club do not list wines that contain over 45 mg/l of sulphites.

 Let’s go now into some popular misconceptions.
 We have collected 7 most frequently asked in-store or online.